opencog/sensory/examples/README.md

 ### API Basics
 Examples that demonstrate how the API works, and the most basic usage.

-* `file-read.scm` -- stream file contents to StreamValue
+* `file-read.scm` -- Stream file contents to StreamValue
-* `file-write.scm` -- stream Atoms/Values to a file.
+* `file-write.scm` -- Stream Atoms/Values to a file.
-* `xterm-io.scm` -- stream Atoms/Values fomr/to an interactive terminal.
+* `xterm-io.scm` -- Stream Atoms/Values fomr/to an interactive terminal.
 * `irc-api.scm` -- Demo of connecting to IRC and interacting.

 ### Agent demos